devjack/mario/CONTRIBUTING.md

 ## Bugs & issues
 When reporting a bug, we value the extra time you take to include details such as:
- - What version of endpointer that you are using
+ - What version of mario that you are using
- - Steps to reproduce *before* the bug occured
+ - Steps to reproduce *before* the bug occurred
  - A reproducable example (this helps us form a test case)
  - Environment/configuration that is relevant to your bug.